podolskyDavid/hopfield-network/README.md

-# Hopfield Network
+# Hopfield Networks
-Implementation and Analysis of Hopfield Network in Python
+Implementation and Analysis of Hopfield Networks in Python